jackzhou2024/CS269i-HW3-Tournament-2024/README.md

 How this works:
 Your task is to write a bidding strategy, following the template in exampleStrats; i.e., you will implement a function called strategy.

-We will run your strategy in a 1,000-times-repeated auction against both baseline auto-bidders (as shown in exampleStrats), and classmates' auto-bidders.
+We will run your strategy in a 10,000-round-repeated auction against both baseline auto-bidders (as shown in exampleStrats), and classmates' auto-bidders.
 We are not specifying the auction format a-priori (see restrictions on auction format below), so your auto-bidder will have to learn how to bid based on feedback (value, bid, payment, and allocation) from previous rounds.

-There are three example auction modes in the code (e.g., SINGLE_ITEM_FIRST_PRICE, SINGLE_ITEM_SECOND_PRICE, SINGLE_ITEM_ALL_PAY), but your auto-bidder should be robust to other auctions as well.
+There are three example auction modes in the code (e.g., singleItemFirstPrice, singleItemSecondPrice, singleItemAllPay), but your auto-bidder should be robust to other auctions as well.
 The auction mode will determine how to calculate the scores for bots (please refer to calcScores function in game_run.py).
 During the gradescope competition, we might add more auction modes.

 During each round, both your bot and the baseline will be given an initial value independently chosen from [0,1].
 At the beginning of round i, your are also provided with the history in the past i-1 rounds (refer to the comments in exampleStrats/random_bid.py).
 The history might be helpful for you to derive the auction mode used in this 10000 rounds, so that you can better design your strategy.